valence-discovery/M2D2-meetings/README.md

-# Website: M<>ontreal AI for Drug Discovery meetings
+# Website: Molecular Modelling and Drug Discovery

 Credits to: